Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 Launching My Entrepreneurial Journey

-By March 2025 - nine years after moving to St. Thomas - I felt ready to officially launch my entrepreneurial journey on my birthday.
-I started online, building my website and social media presence, and began selling my Dreams and Visions Workbook on Amazon and through my own site, which allows me to reach all the people I've connected with from all over.
+By March 2025, nine years after moving to St. Thomas, I felt ready to officially launch my entrepreneurial journey on my birthday.
+I started online, building my website and social media presence, and began selling my Dreams and Visions Workbook on Amazon and through my own site.

-The timing wasn't coincidental.
+The timing was not coincidental.
 I had spent nearly a decade building relationships, establishing my reputation, and understanding my new community.
 When I was ready to take my business into the physical world, the St. Thomas community welcomed me with open arms.

-- Local businesses like Island Fashionista Boutique hosting my first book signing
+- Island Fashionista Boutique hosted my first book signing and still carries my book

-- The Reading Room bookstore stocking my book and hosting my Mid-Year Reset workshop
+- The Reading Room bookstore stocks my book and hosted my Mid-Year Reset workshop

-- Expansion across the U.S. Virgin Islands to St. Croix through the Undercover Bookstore
+- Expansion to St. Croix through the Undercover Bookstore

 - Community members who knew and trusted me from years of relationship building